Krueske/AQuilt/README.md

 ### Synthetic Data Inspection

-Use the `dataEval.sh` script to evaluate data, run the following script:
+Use the `scripts/dataEval.sh` script to evaluate data, run the following script:

 ```bash
 model_path=""